meda123/BookList/README.md

 Run the app:

 python server.py
-You can now navigate to 'localhost:5000/' to access NextRead.
+You can now navigate to 'localhost:5000/' to access BookList.